Assistance Programs

 The Broome County Department of Social Services has detected dozens of applications submitted by Broome County residents that their benefits were stolen due to Electronic Benefits Transfer (EBT) "skimming."
 This illegal process involves a device (skimmer) placed on top of a store’s card reading machine.
 The skimmer copies card and personal identification number (PIN) information from EBT cardholders.
 The stolen data is then used to access an individual’s EBT account and spend their Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance (TA) cash benefits.

-Monitor their EBT account regularly to watch for unauthorized transactions.
+• Monitor your EBT account regularly for unauthorized transactions.

-If someone believes their benefits have been stolen, please immediately report the card stolen by calling 888-328-6399, visiting www.connectEBT.com, or through the connectEBT mobile app.
-For more information, please visit the website:
+• If you believe your benefits were stolen, report your card stolen by calling 888‑328‑6399, visiting ConnectEBT.com, or using the ConnectEBT mobile app.

 Video: Act Fast: Protect Your EBT Benefits Against Skimming Thieves

-New Common Benefit Identification Card (CBIC) Card Lock Feature
+New Common Benefit Identification Card (CBIC) Lock Feature

-The purpose of this GIS (General Information System) message is to inform social services districts (districts) of the availability of a new feature which allows households to lock their Common Benefit Identification Card, or CBIC, commonly referred to as the Electronic Benefits Transfer (EBT) card.
-Households will now have the ability to lock their EBT card, which prevents their Supplemental Nutrition Assistance Program (SNAP) or Temporary Assistance (TA) cash benefits, or Home Energy Assistance Program (HEAP) benefits issued as cash to a household, from being accessed.
+There is a new feature which allows households to lock their Common Benefit Identification Card, or CBIC, commonly referred to as the Electronic Benefits Transfer (EBT) card.
+Households will now have the ability to lock their EBT card, which prevents their Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance (TA) cash benefits, and/or Home Energy Assistance Program (HEAP) benefits issued as cash to a household, from being accessed.
 Cardholders must then unlock the locked card to make a purchase using their SNAP or cash benefits.
 This new feature is intended to be used as a tool to help prevent theft of benefits through skimming or other fraudulent methods.
 Locking and unlocking the EBT card has no impact on Medicaid or other benefits issuances, including restricted payments directly to a landlord, utility, or other vendor.
-The card lock feature will roll out in multiple phases over the course of the next three months as described below.

 The locking feature cannot prevent card information from being skimmed if a household’s card is used on a compromised device.
 However, if a card remains locked, remote fraudulent use of stolen information would be greatly restricted, limiting vulnerability to theft only at the time during which a household’s card is unlocked for purchasing.